 Beyond this IGAD promotes good practices in research with regard data sharing policies, data management plans, and data interoperability, and it is a forum for sharing experience and providing visibility to research and work in agricultural data.

 One of IGAD’s main roles is to serve as a platform that leads to the creation of domain-specific Working Groups.
-To date, four successful Working Groups (WGs) have been formed under IGAD, these are: Wheat Data Interoperability, Rice Data Interoperability, AgriSemantics and On-Farm Data Sharing WGs.
-All groups played an active role at the last RDA Plenaries, in Montreal (Canada) and Barcelona (Spain).
+To date, five successful Working Groups (WGs) have been formed under IGAD, these are: Wheat Data Interoperability, Rice Data Interoperability, AgriSemantics, On-Farm Data Sharing and Capacity Development for Agricultural Data WGs.
+The groups play an active role at the RDA Plenaries.

 - To promote good practices in the research domain: data sharing policies, data management plan, data interoperability